cmdruid/bitcoin-programming/README.md

 # bitcoin-programming

-An educational repository on programming with the Bitcoin protocol.
+A repository of resources for building on the Bitcoin protocol.

 ## Main Index